 \section{Data retrieval and formats}

-The \ixpe data archive is maintained, as well as other NASA high-energy astrophysics missions, by the High Energy Astrophysics Science Archive Research Center (HEASARC) at the Goddard Space Flight Center (GSFC)\footnote{\href{https://heasarc.gsfc.nasa.gov/}{https://heasarc.gsfc.nasa.gov/}}.
+The \ixpe data archive, like those of other NASA high-energy astrophysics missions, is maintained by the High Energy Astrophysics Science Archive Research Center (HEASARC) at the Goddard Space Flight Center (GSFC)\footnote{\href{https://heasarc.gsfc.nasa.gov/}{https://heasarc.gsfc.nasa.gov/}}.
 Unless otherwise specified, all data files are formatted in the Flexible Image Transport System (FITS), according to HEASARC FITS standards\footnote{\href{https://heasarc.gsfc.nasa.gov/docs/heasarc/fits.html}{https://heasarc.gsfc.nasa.gov/docs/heasarc/fits.html}}.
 The comprehensive database table that includes all the \ixpe observations that have been archived at the HEASARC is named {\it IXPE Master Catalogue}; in this catalog, an X-ray source, identified by its name, can be present with several table entries corresponding to different observations of the same target.
 Each observation ID consists of two digits identifying the mission phase or year, a four-digit target ID for that mission phase, and a two-digit segment number.
-The latter is 01 for the first or unique pointing and 99 when more pointings have been merged in the same observation ID, while 02, 03, etc. are used for several pointings of the same source in that mission phase.
+The latter is 01 for the first or unique pointing and 99 when multiple pointings have been merged into the same observation ID, while 02, 03, etc. are used for multiple pointings of the same source in that mission phase.
 For example, observation ID 04-2508-01 indicates the target 2508 during the 4$^\textrm{th}$ year of observations with a single pointing.

 For each observation ID, the \ixpe data are collected in a folder containing housekeeping, Level-1, and Level-2 files (see Figure~\ref{fig:folder}); the latter are required for scientific analysis.

 Some observations may also include a README file reporting possible issues related to that particular observation.
 In each observation, the files from each \ixpe DU are distributed in different FITS files; thus, three Level-2 files are provided, while Level-1 files may be three or multiples of three if the observation includes more than one pointing.